gvlasov/pyxbindman/README.md

 Advanced usage
 --------------

-Please note that using pyxbindman will remove comments from .xbindkeysrc file.
+Please note that using pyxbindman will remove comments from `.xbindkeysrc` file.

 The core feature of this hotkey manager is that you can Tab-complete almost everything.

-Add a new mapping to `~/.xbindkeysrc` and make it immediately available.
+Add a new mapping to `~/.xbindkeysrc` and make it immediately available:
-This command uses the same key detecting window as `xbindkeys -k`.

     $ pyxbindman firefox
     Choose a combination to bind:
     Combination Control+Alt + apostrophe selected

+This and some other commands use the same key detecting window as `xbindkeys -k`.

-Delete a mapping for a chosen key combination
-Tab completes from a list of keysyms in .xbindkeysrc
+Delete a mapping for a chosen key combination. `Tab` completes from a list of keysyms in an `.xbindkeysrc`:

     $ pyxbindman -d "Shift+Alt + o"

-Or even by its keycode (completion is available when options starts with etter `m`):
+Or even by its keycode (completion is available when argument starts with letter `m`):

     $ pyxbindman -d "m:0x9 c:107"

-Delete a mapping by its command name
-Tab completes from a list of commands in .xbindkeysrc
+Delete a mapping by its command name. `Tab` completes from a list of commands in `.xbindkeysrc`

     $ pyxbindman -D chromium

-List all mappings defined in .xbindkeysrc
+List all mappings defined in `~/.xbindkeysrc`

     $ pyxbindman
     "chromium" -> Control+Alt + c